 In the attributes table, two actions are available (see the Action column):

-If you click on the first icon, a dialog box will show up.
+If you click the first icon, a dialog box will be displayed.
 It includes the basic settings of the selected attribute that can be edited according to your needs.

 To delete an attribute from the table, click on the red trash button, located next to the edit button.
 Clicking the delete button will not only delete the attribute, but also the associated values from the CPDB.

 The share panel shows all the information related to the shared participants.
 Please note that this panel shows only the shared participants owned by that particular user.

 This panel shows values like: